cirosantilli/latex/readme.md

 # dirs

-I favor the use of the subdirectories:
+* media: everything that is not a tex file, such as an image or table

-* data: everything that is not a tex file, such as an image,
+* _aux: auxiliary tex compilation files.
-* aux: auxiliary tex compilation files.
+* _out: output files such as pdf

 while using those two directories adds some complexity to compilation, they clear up the main dir so much that I decided to use them anyways